 - IFRS16 Leases - Property, Plant and Equipment: Proceeds before Intended Use (Amendments to IAS 16). - Annual Improvements to IFRS Standards 2018-2020 (no significant effect on financial statements expected).
-IFRS1 (First-time adoption)

--amendment for foreign operations of acquired subsidiaries transitioning to IFRS IAS37 (Onerous contracts)
+IFRS1 (First-time adoption)-amendment for foreign operations of acquired subsidiaries transitioning to IFRS IAS37 (Onerous contracts)-clarifies the intention of the standard IERS16 (Leason) amendment removes a micloading example that is not referenced in the Code material

--clarifies the intention of the standard - IFRS16 (Leases)-amendment removes a misleading example that is not referenced in the Code material AS41 (Agriculture)-only expected to apply to local authorities in limited circumstances.
+IFRS16 (Leases)-amendment removes a misleading example that is not referenced in the Code material AS41 (Agriculture)-only expected to apply to local authorities in limited circumstances.